captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-And Eteocles now shares honor with the dead But Polyneices is a mere corpse in the sand, a sad dead body that none can bury, none mourn for.
-Bereft of tears, bereft of soothing earth, his body lies there to fill the hungry eyes and jaws of scavenging birds.
+And Eteocles shares honor with the dead But Polyneices, a sad dead corpse that none can mourn for, none can bury.
+Bereft of tears, bereft of soothing earth, his body lies in the scavenging eyes of birds.

 ---

-No one shall touch him.
+None can bury him.
 Creon has made this a law.

 ---

+And he, the great Creon, comes here now to proclaim this law to you and me, specifically to me

+---

-And he, the great Creon, comes here now to proclaim this law to you and me, specifically to me …and to make its meaning clear to those citizens who know nothing about it.
-But there is more… He will condemn to death anyone who attempts to bury Polyneices.
+…and to make its meaning clear to those citizens who know nothing about it.
+But there is more… He will put to death anyone who attempts to bury Polyneices.

 ---